Top 10 TV Shows of 1975: Nielsen Ratings & the Sitcom Boom

 That mattered in a season dominated by sitcoms.
 The fact that Hawaii Five-O still held a top-10 position says a lot about what viewers wanted from drama: something modern, efficient, and clearly its own world.
 It did not need frontier myth or rural nostalgia.
 It had pace, authority, and location-powered personality.

-In the larger picture of 1975 television, the show represents the polished crime-drama side of the decade — dependable enough for mass audiences, but contemporary enough to feel like it belonged to the moment.
+In the larger picture of 1975 television, the show represents the polished crime-drama side of the decade—dependable enough for mass audiences, but contemporary enough to help explain why cop shows ruled so much of 1970s television.

 #9 — Maude